canonical/open-documentation-academy/wsl/tutorial/develop-with-ubuntu-wsl.md

 ## Install Ubuntu on WSL2

-To begin installing Ubuntu on WSL2, the first step is to set up Windows Subsystem for Linux (WSL) on your machine.
-Once WSL is enabled, you'll install Ubuntu and verify the setup by running some basic Linux commands.
-This process will get you up and running with a fully functional Linux environment right on your Windows system.
+The Windows Subsystem for Linux (WSL) must first be installed on your machine before you can use Ubuntu on WSL.
 ### Install WSL

 Open a PowerShell prompt as an Administrator and run: